Thanus-MR/artlib/README.md

  Generate art with artlib
 ~~~~~

-Genarate art known as ascii-art or art with artlib easily,artlib currently contains
+Genarate art known as ascii-art or art with artlib easily.

+## anixt

-anixt and runeape. use anixt to generate text arts known as FIGLET and use runeape to
+use anixt to generate text arts known as FIGLET

-generate image arts and artlib contains some functions to to use with them like append
+## runeape

-runeape to anixt letter and frame.
+use runeape to generate image arts

 ## Fonts